 compare_at_priceif the value is not blank, else rename to

 price.
-This way if you have a sale price in Shopify, your Google Shopping ad will correctly show a discounted price appealing to shoppers.
+This way the sale price in Shopify will show in Google Shopping ads as a discounted price to boost clicks from shoppers.

 - Don’t submit a price with a price of 0 unless it’s a mobile phone contract.